labyrinthinesecurity/kinglet/README.md

 The scrip comes in two flavours:

 - The stable version, **kinglet_I.py** is unoptimized in terms of performance.
 The number of logical formulaes increases exponantially with the number of containers.
-- The next verion, **kinglet_II.py** is currently in alpha.
+- The next version, **kinglet_II.py** is currently in alpha.
 It uses a logical adder to drastically reduce the number of logical formulaes (see below).

 # Options